 1. Create Organised Image Workflows

-Every e-commerce website has a vast array of product images that need to be quickly and efficiently uploaded into the CMS.
+Every eCommerce website has a vast array of product images that need to be quickly and efficiently uploaded into the CMS.
 Handling those hundreds and thousands of images becomes a tedious task.
 However, far too often, valuable resources are wasted when creating multiple size variants for different site sections and are left unorganized.
-Also, it is very common that the marketing team members to get confuse and upload the images.
+Also, it is very common for marketing team members to get confused and upload images.

 2. No-broken Image Loading